jamesplease/router-comparison/README.md

 should be cancelled or not.

-In UI-Router and Stateman, an event is fired on the router itself that allows you to cancel the transition, so it's more like a global setting.
+In UI-Router and Stateman, an event is fired on the router itself that allows you to cancel the transition, so it's more like a global setting. v1 of the UI-Router (unreleased as of 8/16) will allow cancellation at any level of granularity.

 Backbone provides a method that you can return false from to prevent transitioning.